FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/project-structure/external.md

 # External Project

-These are projects that expose an interface, e.g., the `ABI` of your contract(s), that can be imported from other projects.
+These are projects that expose an interface, e.g., the `ABI` of your contract(s), that can be imported into other projects.

-Here is an example structure for such an application that consists of two separate projects.
-In this example, `my_library` contains the `ABI` of the contract. `my_contract` depends on `my_library` and contains the implementation of the `ABI`.
-This structure allows `my_library` to be imported from outside `my_application`.
+The following structure separates the interface of the contract into its own library project so that it can be imported alongside projects in the `my_application` directory and outside of it.

 ```
 my_application/